joeavanzato/Trawler/README.md

 -quiet : Suppress Detection output to console -snapshot : Path to a previous trawler JSON output to use as an allow-list.
--outpath : Define a custom file-path for saving detection output to (defaults to "$PSScriptRoot\detections.csv") -drivetarget : Define the variable for a mounted target drive (eg. .\trawler.ps1 -targetdrive "D:") - skipping this argument leads to an 'assumed homedrive' variable of C: for analysis purposes
+-outpath : Define a custom file-path for saving detection output to (defaults to "$PSScriptRoot\detections.csv") -drivetarget : Define the variable for a mounted target drive (eg. .\trawler.ps1 -targetdrive "D:") - (defaults to local system)
--daysago : Define how many 'days back' we want to take into consideration for time-based detections (defaults to 45) -hashmode : Define which hashing algorithm we want to use for supported detections - supports sha1, md5 or sha256 -evtx : Enable creation of Event Log Source and Writing of Detections to Application event log under Source=trawler with EID=9001
+-daysago : Define how many 'days back' we want to take into consideration for time-based detections (defaults to 45) -hashmode : Define which hashing algorithm we want to use for supported detections - supports sha1, md5 or sha256 (defaults to sha1)
+-evtx : Enable creation of Event Log Source and Writing of Detections to Application event log under Source=trawler with EID=9001 (default is disabled)
 ```

 ## What separates this from PersistenceSniper?